 Apply to the 4 year colleges on Common Application!
 However, if you also wish to apply to some of the 2 year colleges, they are not on Common App and you must apply at: suny.edu/apply

-All students were given a copy of Profiles for the SUNY colleges.
+The Profiles for the SUNY colleges are in the "How to Apply to College booklet."
 It shows the high school grade point average and SAT scores for the current freshman class of each college.
 Use the profile sheet as a guide so that you know which colleges will be your reach, target, and safety schools.

-Check your email that you provided the colleges with because they will sometimes email you asking for Supplemental Information.
+Check your email on a regular basis because colleges will sometimes email you asking for Supplemental Information.
 It is important that you complete all of the information they require.

-The SUNY schools are on Rolling Admissions (with the exception of Stony Brook & possibly a few others) so it is important that you apply as early as you can to increase your chances of acceptance.
+Most of the SUNY schools are on Rolling Admissions (however some do have fixed deadlines) so it is important that you apply as early as you can to increase your chances of acceptance.

-If you are eligible for the Federal Free/Reduced Lunch Program, you might be eligible for SUNY's EOP (Equal Opportunity Program).
+If you are eligible for the Federal Free/Reduced Lunch Program (apply at: https://www.myschoolapps.com), you might be eligible for SUNY's EOP (Equal Opportunity Program).
 Apply for that financial aid as early as you can because many other students will be requesting it.
 EOP also requires that you file your FAFSA with the federal government (see Financial Aid tab).

-You must submit your official SAT scores to each college on your SUNY list by logging into your College Board account and paying for them to send out your scores.
+If you are submitting your official SAT scores to each college on your SUNY list, log into your College Board account and pay for them to send out your scores.